-The Grill Restaurant serves a carvery and British menu in charming surroundings.
-The New Inn has 4 bars, including the award-winning Real Ale Bar, offering up to 10 cask ales.
+The Grill Restaurant serves a lunchtime carvery and British lunch and dinner menu in charming surroundings.
+The New Inn has 4 bars, including the award-winning Tap & Barrel Bar, offering up to 10 cask ales.
 There is also a coffee shop with homemade cake and specialty teas.
 The Regency Suite can accommodate up to 80 people available for weddings or other events.

-The ancient courtyard has galleries on all sides, and the historic building was used by pilgrims visiting Gloucester Cathedral, which is just 985 ft away.
-Eastgate Shopping Centre is just 2 minutes’ walk away, and Gloucester Train station is a 5-minute walk.
+The ancient courtyard has galleries on all sides, and the historic building was used by pilgrims visiting the tomb of Kind Edward 11 in the Abbey (now Gloucester Cathedral), which is just 985 ft away.
+Eastgate and King's Walk Shopping Centres are just 2 minutes’ walk away, and Gloucester Train station is a 5-minute walk.

 Free Wi Fi